 Early pilot data show that babies whose families are experiencing more stressful events (reported by their mothers) had lower electrical activity in the brain at age 2 months.

 A biomarker of stress in the urine at age two months is associated with a change in electrical activity in the brain.

 Who’s involved in the HERO Study?

-Dr. Jack Shonkoff and colleagues at the Harvard University Center on the Developing Child offsite link are leading the study with The JPB Network on Toxic Stress offsite link.
+Dr. Jack Shonkoff and colleagues at the Harvard University Center on the Developing Child are leading the study with The JPB Network on Toxic Stress.
 The JPB Network on Toxic Stress includes developmental scientists, community leaders, and primary care practices working collaboratively to prevent disease and impairment due to toxic stress.

 Why is HealthySteps involved?

 The types of pediatric practices that bring HealthySteps onboard are innovative, thoughtful, and progressive practices, making them great partners for the HERO work.
 Multiple HealthySteps sites are participating in the collection of biosamples to validate the biomarker panel to identify evidence of toxic stress and its impacts on the development of young children.

 Within six participating HealthySteps sites, we are engaged in the validation and feasibility work that will eventually lead to the ability to identify children at risk and measure the impact of an intervention like ours.

 - Hair samples to test cortisol levels, which are linked to a person’s ability to learn and adapt to stress